Accomplished, determined, courageous and enterprising.

 "Spearheading a digital marketing team of 10 associates to execute campaigns worth USD 500k and direct end-to-end SEO"

 A power verb gets its name because of the power it lends to your contributions.

 It drives more value out of the facts and presents the data to the recruiters in an effective manner.

 Start each point with a power verb and make a powerful impression on the recruiter.

-Also, what plays a huge role in giving a lot of clarity in a work experience is the correct alignment of job profile, dates, and location to make it appear more be user-friendly and readable.
+Also, what plays a huge role in giving a lot of clarity in a work experience is the correct alignment of job profile, dates, and location to make it appear more user-friendly and readable.

 We would suggest you keep the job profile aligned to the left just under the company name and keep dates and city aligned to the right-hand side.

 Such a display of information will surely be in line with current recruitment trends.
 A lot will also depend on the specific design template you choose.

 As mentioned in the example above, it is very important to mention a one-liner description of the company you have worked in.